 I was sizing up the spread at a pot luck after a funeral and trying to figure out how much of each dish I was going to be able to get onto my plate.
 After a beautiful service described as a “celebration of the life of our friend,” the family of the departed had invited […]

-Scott Braddock is a broadcast journalist and political analyst in Houston.
+Scott Braddock is a journalist and political analyst based in Austin.

 Follow @scottbraddock on Twitter